create3000/x_ite/docs/_posts/tutorials/basic-nodes.md

   ]
 }

+---
-# Make a connection between the PlaneSensor and the Transform
+title: Make a connection between the PlaneSensor and the Transform
+nav: tutorials
+categories: [Tutorials]
+tags: [make a connection between the planesensor and the transform]
+---
 ROUTE Sensor.translation_changed TO XForm.set_translation
 ```